705 Conflict and Conflict Resolution: An Inside/Out Class

 Carl Milofsky

 CARL MILOFSKY is professor emeritus of sociology at Bucknell.
-His research has focused on human service organizations, the sociology of medicine and the sociology of communities.
-He taught Inside/Out classes with Bucknell students for five years and works as a volunteer with two inmate groups.
+His research has focused on human service organizations, the sociology of medicine, and the sociology of communities.
+He began teaching Inside/Out classes with Bucknell students in 2016 and continued until his retirement.
+He began teaching Inside/Out classes with BILL in 2022.
 He is co-author, editor, or co-editor of a number of journal articles and academic handbooks and authored Smallville: Institutionalizing Community in Twenty-first Century America, a book about community nonprofit organizations in Central Pennsylvania.

 Sandra Elion